bparanj/crystal/security/webapps/xss-via-image.md

 8. The Attacker receives the User's sensitive data sent by the malicious JavaScript code, allowing them to potentially compromise the User's account, steal personal information, or perform further attacks.

-To prevent XSS attacks via images, it's important to implement proper security measures, including:
+To prevent XSS attacks via images, it's important to implement proper security measures, :

 - Validating and sanitizing user-uploaded images to ensure they do not contain malicious code.
 - Implementing content security policies (CSP) to restrict the execution of inline JavaScript code and limit the sources of executable scripts.
-- Encoding user-generated content, including image file names and metadata, to prevent the injection of malicious code.
+- Encoding user-generated content,  image file names and metadata, to prevent the injection of malicious code.
 - Regularly updating and patching the WebApp to address known vulnerabilities that could be exploited for XSS attacks.
 - Educating users about the risks of uploading untrusted images and encouraging them to be cautious when interacting with user-generated content.